Multi-frequency study of large size radio galaxies 3C 35 and 3C 284

 \subsection{Jet Power}

 In FR II radio galaxies, particles are accelerated by the jet-termination shock (JTS) at the lobes.
 The efficiency of the acceleration depends on the strength of the JTS, which is supposed to depend on jet power ($Q_j$).
 We have adopted the method from \citet{Ko13} for estimating the jet power.
 The jet power is calculated by estimating the total enthalpy of the lobes divided by the spectral age of the source.
-We have used the minimum-energy condition.
-Mathematically, the expression for jet power can be written as $Q_j=\frac{4PV}{t_{active}}$, where $P$ and $t_{active}$ are the pressure of the lobe and time-scales of the active phase of the jets, respectively.
+The expression for jet power can be written as $Q_j=\frac{4PV}{t_{active}}$ \citep{Ko13}, where $P$ and $t_{active}$ are the pressure in the lobe and time-scales of the active phase of the jets, respectively, assuming the minimum energy condition.
 For the value of $t_{active}$, the spectral age determined using JP models is used.
-We have used the calculated magnetic field ($B_{min}$) to estimate the overall pressure $P$ of the lobes.
+We have used the calculated magnetic field ($B_{min}$) to estimate the overall pressure $P (= \frac{1}{3}(U_{B,min}+U_{e,min}))$ of the lobes, where minimum energy density in electrons be $U_{e,min}$ and that in the magnetic field be $U_{B,min}$.
 For estimating the volume of the lobes, the cylindrical geometry of the lobe is used.
-The jet power ($Q_j$) for the galaxy 3C 35 for northern and southern lobes are estimated to be $7.6\times10^{44}$ erg sec$^{-1}$ and $8.1\times10^{44}$ erg sec$^{-1}$ respectively, while for 3C 284, the jet power for eastern and western lobes are found to be $4.1\times10^{46}$ erg sec$^{-1}$ and $2.6\times10^{46}$ erg sec$^{-1}$ respectively.
+The jet powers ($Q_j$) for the galaxy 3C 35 for northern and southern lobes are estimated to be $7.6\times10^{44}$ erg sec$^{-1}$ and $8.1\times10^{44}$ erg sec$^{-1}$ respectively, while for 3C 284, the jet power for the eastern and western lobes is found to be $4.1\times10^{46}$ erg sec$^{-1}$ and $2.6\times10^{46}$ erg sec$^{-1}$ respectively.